Khrystofor03/VisComm/vinci-reloaded-2026/Design Notes 4 lab/2-audience-Goal.md

 *How will you know the visualization works?*

-A viewer (including individuals with red-green color blindness) sitting at the back of conference room can accurately identify the hottest hours and the corresponding weather conditions within 3 seconds, without needing to strain their eyes or read tiny axis labels.
+A viewer (including individuals with color vision deficiencies like deuteranopia) sitting at the very back of the Katowice conference room can accurately and instantly (within 3 seconds) recognize two things:
+1. The exact chronology of when the pressure built up and the heatwave struck.
+2. The geographical origin of the heat (identifying Southern winds as the source of extreme temperatures via the Wind Rose), without needing to read tiny axis labels or complex legends.